What is a dreamfeed and how can it help your baby sleep through the night. This post answers all of your questions about a dreamfeed.

 Note that Tracy Hogg, the Baby Whisperer, says that if you are trying to get a dreamfeed and cluster feeding in, the dreamfeed is the more important of the two.
-If cluster feeding intereferes with the dreamfeed, shoot for the dreamfeed instead.
+If cluster feeding interferes with the dreamfeed, shoot for the dreamfeed instead.

 Should I un-swaddle my baby for the dreamfeed?

-Possibly yes, possibly no. When McKenna was a young newborn, I unswaddled her so I could wake her up.
-I still unswaddle her, but it isn’t to wake her up.
-It is because I start the night with her in a lighter swaddle blanket and move to a warmer one after the dreamfeed.
+Around 3 months old, I still unswaddled her, but it wasn’t to wake her up.
+It was because I started the night with her in a lighter swaddle blanket and moved to a warmer one after the dreamfeed.

 Should I change my baby’s diaper at the dreamfeed?

 In the first couple of months, I always change the diaper after every feeding–even the middle of the night.

 So, again, change if you find it necessary.
 If not, put some diaper ointment on the bottom and leave it for the night.

 Should I burp my baby at the dreamfeed?

 I actually disagree with this.
 For a newborn, they are no less relaxed at the dreamfeed than they are for any other feeding in the day.
 They are always sleeping while eating.
-And yet, they need to be burp
+And yet, they need to be burped.

-ed.
 With an older baby (say around 4 months or older), you might not need to burp the baby.
 Some babies burp on their own by this point, so you don’t necessarily need to work on burping.

 My thought is this.
 Would you rather take a few minutes and try to burp baby, or risk having baby wake up in the night due to gas pains?

 Should I wake my baby up for the dreamfeed?

 Keep notes and see what works best for your baby.
 You want to work to get a full feeding in, but weather she truely wakes up or not is completely up to her reaction to it.

 When do I drop the dreamfeed?

 You can start to consider it once baby has slept from the dreamfeed until your morning wake up time consistently for two weeks.
-See Poll Results: What Age (Approximate) Did You Drop the Dreamfeed?
+Read more at When To Stop the Dreamfeed.